akasparas/openproject-proto_plugin/README.md

 * `lib/open_project/proto_plugin/engine.rb` - register block in the beginning
 * `app/controllers/kittens_controller.rb`

 Registering new user-defined menu items is easy.
 For instance, let's assume that you want to add a new item to the project menu.
-Just add the following to the `engine.rb` file:
+Just add the following to the `engine.rb` file `register() do ... end` block:

 ```
 menu :project_menu,